General contractor

-A contractor (North American English) or builder (British English), is responsible for the day-to-day oversight of a construction site, management of vendors and trades, and the communication of information to all involved parties throughout the course of a building project.
+A general contractor (North American English) or builder (British English), is a construction manager responsible for the day-to-day oversight of a construction site, management of vendors and trades, and the communication of information to all involved parties throughout the course of a building project.

 In the United States, a contractor may be a sole proprietor managing a project and performing labor or carpentry work, have a small staff, or may be a very large company managing billion dollar projects.
 Some builders build new homes, some are remodelers, some are developers.
+Licensing requirements to work legally on construction projects vary from locale to locale.

 Description

 A general contractor is a construction manager employed by a client, usually upon the advice of the project's architect or engineer.
-General Contractors are mainly responsible for the overall coordination of a project and may also act as building designer and construction foreman (a tradesman in charge of a crew).
+General contractors are mainly responsible for the overall coordination of a project and may also act as building designer and construction foreman (a tradesman in charge of a crew).

 A general contractor must first assess the project-specific documents (referred to as a bid, proposal, or tender documents).
 In the case of renovations, a site visit is required to get a better understanding of the project.
 Depending on the project delivery method, the general contractor will submit a fixed price proposal or bid, cost-plus price or an estimate.
 The general contractor considers the cost of home office overhead, general conditions, materials, and equipment, as well as the cost of labor, to provide the owner with a price for the project.

-Contract documents may include drawings, project manuals (including general, supplementary, or special conditions and specifications), and addendum or modifications issued prior to proposal/bidding and prepared by a design professional, such as an architect.The general contractor may also assume the role of construction manager, responsible for overseeing the project while assuming financial and legal risks.There are several types of risks can occur include cost overruns, delays, and liabilities related to safety or contract breaches.
+Contract documents may include drawings, project manuals (including general, supplementary, or special conditions and specifications), and addendum or modifications issued prior to proposal/bidding and prepared by a design professional, such as an architect.The general contractor may also assume the role of construction manager, responsible for overseeing the project while assuming financial and legal risks.
+There are several types of risks can occur include cost overruns, delays, and liabilities related to safety or contract breaches.

 Prior to formal appointment, the selected general contractor to whom a client proposes to award a contract is often referred to as a "preferred contractor".